Phoenix (South Korean TV series): International broadcast

+Phoenix was exported to ten Asian countries, including China and Japan, reaching the $1 million mark in distribution rights.
 Due to the popularity in Japan of Eric Mun's previous drama Super Rookie, Fuji TV's satellite affiliate BS Fuji aired Phoenix every Thursday at 8 p.m. beginning July 19, 2006.

-In Thailand airing in 2005 on Channel 5, but not so popular.
+Taiwan aired Phoenix in August 2004 on VideoLand TV, largely contributing to Lee Eun-ju's popularity in the country.
+Thailand aired Phoenix in 2005 on Channel 5, and in the Philippines, the drama was aired in 2006 on GMA-QTV.

 2020 SBS reboot series

 Phoenix 2020 would be rebooted by SBS as a 120-episode morning soap opera to air starting October 19, 2020.
 Produced by Samhwa Networks, it would again be written by screenwriter Lee Yoo-jin, and Hong Soo-ah would play the role of Lee Ji-eun.
 Lee Jae-woo and Seo Ha-joon would star as Jang Sae-hoon and Seo Jung-min, respectively.